 Although Guinness Lake itself is set on private land, you can get some pretty stunning views of this scenic lake from above.
-Nestled between the the Irish peaks of Djouce Mountain and Luggala Mountain, there is no better place to go for a stunning hike than through the County Wicklow countryside.
+Nestled between the Irish peaks of Djouce Mountain and Luggala Mountain, there is no better place to go for a stunning hike than through the County Wicklow countryside.

-For a lovely three-hour hike with fabulous views over the Guinness Lake and the nearby Lough Dan, you should do the Knocknacloghoge and Lough Dan hike.
+For a lovely three-hour hike with fabulous views over Guinness Lake and the nearby Lough Dan, you should do the Knocknacloghoge and Lough Dan hike.

 While the route isn’t clearly signposted, a map can easily be found online, so you don’t stray too far.